Another day feeling like sh*t…

 You can rediscover yourself and feel less alone.

 It’s time to get rid of that nagging pit of deep sadness in your stomach.
 It’s time for professional help.
-It’s time to start depression therapy.
+It’s time to start with a depression therapist.

 In depression therapy, we’ll look at cognitive distortions: biased perspectives we take on about ourselves and the world around us.
 These are irrational thoughts and beliefs that we have.
 Usually, cognitive distortions are pattern of thinking or believing, false or inaccurate, and have potential to cause psychological damage.